mzzvxm/larecomp/documentation/RUNNING.md

 | **FPS LIMIT** (`fps_limit`) | The actual frame rate cap - 30 / 60 / 120 / 144 / uncapped.
 A wall-clock limiter, so frame times stay evenly spaced. |

 Turning REAL FRAME DELTA off returns the engine to its original 30 Hz fixed timestep.
+Three things stay active either way, because they are independent of
-The per-frame hitch clamp stays active either way - it is deliberately not tied to this option, since an unbounded delta after a streaming stall can reach the physics and audio clocks at any frame rate.
+it: the per-frame hitch clamp (an unbounded delta after a streaming stall can reach the physics and audio clocks at any frame rate), the FPS LIMIT cap, and the CITY LOD scale.
+Earlier builds gated all three behind this option, so turning it off silently disabled the frame cap and the LOD slider as well.

 The simulation timestep, chase camera lag, suspension travel, and ground-depth damping use continuous-time exponential decay calibrated to the 30 FPS console reference curve.
 Vehicle handling and camera behaviour remain consistent at 30, 60, 120, and 144 FPS.